otto-de/edison-hal/README.md

 The Traverson is automatically taking care of embedded resources: if a linked resource is already embedded, it is used instead of resolving the link.
 Only if it is not embedded, the Traverson is following the links.

+Just like the `HalParser`, the Traverson is using an `ObjectMapper` that is registering all Jackson Modules automatically.
+The default `ObjectMapper` can be replaced by a custom instance by creating the `Traverson` using the static factory method
+`Traverson.traverson(LinkResolver, ObjectMapper)`.

 ### 4.8 Selecting Links